Science

 Verdict

-This film-forming copolymer is valuable for enhancing product durability and water resistance while maintaining a comfortable skin feel.
+This film-forming copolymer is a valuable ingredient for enhancing product longevity and water resistance across diverse cosmetic and skincare applications, with a low safety risk when formulated properly.

 Related